Cruise Ship Nursing Jobs: What Are They Like?

 Life beyond the sea

 While nursing at sea is a terrific gig, there may come a point when you want a change of scenery.
 You would be well qualified to join the navy as a nurse.
-When it's time to swap your sea legs for the landlubber's life, you have plenty of options.
-You could work in an Emergency Room you could work in intensive care.
+When it's time to swap your sea legs for the landlubber's life, you have plenty of options back on solid ground.

-Are you interested in where a nursing career could take you?
+Are you interested in where a future in nursing could take you?
 If you want to earn an Associate of Applied Science in Nursing, ECPI University offers this degree program at an accelerated rate.
 For more information on this exciting program, connect with a helpful admissions counselor today.

 It could be the Best Decision You Ever Make!